georgenturner/viability-report/profit-at-shell.md

 The development was approved by Lambeth Council in May 2013 and was called in by the Secretary of State later that year.
 A public inquiry was held in December of 2013, I challenged the decision in the High Court in 2014 and the development finally received permission in 2015.

+Quod, a planning consultancy acting for the developer submitted a financial viability assessment (FVA) with the application which claimed that the development was so financially unviable that no affordable housing was possible on the site.
+Regardless the developer was prepared to offer 10% on site and 10% offsite as a sign of goodwill.

 The developers at the Shell Centre used an Internal Rate of Return profit benchmark in their FVA.
 Their consultants, Quod, Knight Frank and Savills, made the claim that the required profit level on the scheme to achieve financial viability was an ungeared IRR of 20%.

 ##Debt and equity